 DePuy recalled the ASR hip replacement in 2010, ostensibly due to declining sales.
 Before the recall, nearly 40,000 patients were implanted with the device.
 Internal company documents obtained in pending suits reveal that DePuy and Johnson & Johnson were aware of problems with the ASR hip replacement several years before the recall.
 DePuy continues to market the Pinnacle metal-on-metal hip replacement despite its potential problems.

 Medical Complications Associated with Metal-on-Metal DePuy Hip Replacements

-A significant number of individuals with DePuy metal-on-metal hip replacements
+A significant number of individuals with DePuy hip replacements have reported serious problems, including:

 If You Have a DePuy ASR Hip Replacement or a DePuy Pinnacle Hip Replacement

 Learn about our record of successfully representing plaintiffs who have been injured by defective products.
 If you have a DePuy ASR or Pinnacle hip implant and are experiencing complications or have been told you need revision surgery, please contact a Columbus DePuy hip replacement attorney at Rourke & Blumenthal.